Informasjonsforvaltning/docs/content/_index.md

 If you find something that is wrong or not described good enough in our documentation:

-* send an email to [fellesdatakatalog@digdir.no](mailto:fellesdatakatalog@digdir.no),
+* send an email to [fellesdatakatalog@digdir.no](mailto:fellesdatakatalog@digdir.no)
-* create an issue in [Github Informasjonsforvaltning/docs](https://github.com/Informasjonsforvaltning/docs/issues), eller
+* create an issue in [Github Informasjonsforvaltning/docs](https://github.com/Informasjonsforvaltning/docs/issues)
-* create a pull request in [Github Informasjonsforvaltning/docs](https://github.com/Informasjonsforvaltning/docs/pulls).
+* create a pull request in [Github Informasjonsforvaltning/docs](https://github.com/Informasjonsforvaltning/docs/pulls)

 If you find something that is wrong or missing in [Data.norge.no](https://data.norge.no):